 In 2015, she trained in actual wrestling to take part in the one off spectacle The Wrestling, where comedians and real WWF wrestlers battled each other.
 It was her proudest moment.
 Aisling does LOADS of podcasts and you can check them out in the podcasts section, they include, The Guilty Feminist, An Irishman Abroad, Paul Scheer and Jason Mantzoukas’ How Did This Get Made?, Eugene Mirman’s Hold On and The Comedian’s Comedian Podcast, to name a few – check them out on her podcast page.
 She performed her own short story Kill Dilly on Radio 4’s afternoon readings Comic Fringes and her Radio 4 series Micks and Legends, which she co-wrote with Yasmine Akram, was nominated for a Chortle award and given a second series which aired in February 2014.

 … Aisling can famously hold a pen and paper at the same time.
-She has been a script writer for over a decade, but this year she and Emmy nominated Catastrophe’s Sharon Horgan have just had a series commissioned by Channel 4 with Sharon’s production company Merman.
+She has been a script writer for over a decade, but this year she and Emmy nominated Catastrophe’s Sharon Horgan have had a series commissioned by Channel 4 with Sharon’s production company Merman.
 Aisling is now writing Happy AF to air in 2019.

 She’s had script and treatment commissions for films and TV shows with Grand Pictures, Big Talk, Rough Cut, Citrus Productions and the Irish Film Board.
 She was a lead writer on BBC NI sketch show LOL, had a sitcom Desperate written with Brona C Titley in development at the BBC and has had two Radio 4 series.

 … Aisling’s name is pronounced ASH-LING BEE.
 She lives between London and LA but is originally from “Ireland” – which is just to the left of London, if you are looking at it from a flying bird’s POV.